sapIing/sapIing/README.md

 <div align="center">

-i, too, stretch for the light. is your yearning so different?
+for one, i am a sapling. i, too, stretch for the light. is your yearning so different?

 ![Image](https://github.com/user-attachments/assets/3ea25a8c-59e1-4b87-b238-e1f2aad0fd3e)